"What are the parts of

 You do not need to condition the whole whip every time you do it -- just the end.
 The handle is rarely conditioned.

-DO NOT use Neatsfoot Oil!
+Whatever you do, DO NOT use Neatsfoot Oil!

 It chemically "burns" leather the way gasoline will burn your bare arm.